RakhithJK/Mailu-Mailu-wiki/Architecture.md

     * Dovecot reports via rspamc (rspam client) to rspamd HAM and SPAM.
 Used for bayes learning.
   * smtp/postfix > imap/dovecot
     * Messages received by postfix are transported to dovecot.(LMTP: imap:2525)
+  * imap/dovecot > front > postfix
+    * In the context a sieve script, when an email is forwarded, then this goes via front.

 ## Front / Nginx
 * Docker Image Name: front